 The technique involves harvesting functioning islets (the cells that make insulin) from the patient's diseased pancreas and then infusing them into the portal vein, where they migrate to the liver.
 The islet auto-transplant technique is a modification of one used to manage severe insulin-dependent (type 1) diabetes, in which islets are isolated from a deceased donor’s pancreas.
 In chronic pancreatitis, the patient's own islets are used, eliminating the risk of tissue rejection.

-At UCSF, eight patients have undergone total pancreatectomy with islet auto-transplantation since 2006.
+At UCSF, more than 100 patients have undergone total pancreatectomy with islet auto-transplantation since 2006.
 All have survived, and more than half did not require insulin after the procedure.
 In keeping with results from the few other institutions using the technique, pain medication has been substantially reduced for 70 to 80 percent of UCSF patients, and 40 to 50 percent have been able to stop taking pain medication completely.

 Innovation and Research